 Next on our list of countries where you can live on $750 per month, we have Nigeria which is a country of contrasts.

-Your basic monthly expenses would total up to roughly $520, leaving you with ample budget for transport and leisure activities.
+Your basic monthly expenses would total up to roughly $570, leaving you with a decent amount for leisure activities and other expenses.

-Safety can be an issue here, so always practice the common sense safety measure you would in any other city and stick to the safe areas in any city you live in, avoiding to go out alone at night.
+Safety can be an issue here too, so always practice the common sense safety measure you would in any other city and stick to the safe areas in any city you live in, avoiding to go out alone at night.

 3. Kenya

-Onward to Kenya, where you could rent a cozy apartment in a city like Nakuru for about $150.
-Utilities, internet, and food would cost around $300, and you’ll still have about $300 left over for other expenses.
+Utilities, internet, and food would cost around $350, and you’ll still have about $100 left over for other expenses.

 And despite what most of us believe (that the entire African continent is warm and dry), there’s actually an important rainy season in Kenya which usually disrupts the poor local infrastructure.